MarcelloDeSalvo/DeSalvoDubiniGrossoni/README.md

 # 3] clone the repo and switch to the Back-end branch
 git clone https://github.com/MarcelloDeSalvo/DeSalvoDubiniGrossoni
-git worktree add ../cpms-back-end cpms-back-end open the new folder
+git worktree add ../emsp-back-end esmp-back-end open the new folder

 # 4] Install the requirements